joomla/coding-standards/manual/en-US/coding-standards/chapters/basic-guidelines.md

 ## Basic Guidelines

-This chapter outlines the basic guidelines that cover and files.
+This chapter outlines the basic guidelines that cover the files contributed to Joomla.

 ## File Format

+All files contributed to Joomla must be:

+* Stored as ASCII text
+* Use UTF-8 character encoding
+* Be Unix formatted.
-All files contributed to Joomla must be stored as ASCII text, use UTF-8 character encoding and be Unix formatted.
-Lines must end only with a line feed (LF).
-Line feeds are represented as ordinal 10, octal 012 and hex 0A.
-Do not use carriage returns (CR) like Macintosh computers do or the carriage return/line feed combination (CRLF) like Windows computers do.
+**Lines must end only with a line feed (LF).
+**Line feeds are represented as ordinal 10, octal 012 and hex 0A.
+**Do not use carriage returns (CR) like Macintosh computers do or the carriage return/line feed combination (CRLF) like Windows computers do.

 ## Spelling